CanvasStats/data-files/README.md

 # Canvas Stats data
-Here you can find sql files to build the databases and the csv files used to serve data to [CanvasSatats.com](https://canvasstats.com/).
+Here you can find the csv files used to serve data to [CanvasSatats.com](https://canvasstats.com/).